 - a mature program seeking to assess its effectiveness and apply the learnings to further development, diversification into different topics or even to the development of formal qualifications.

 An environment where everyone participates

 Clare has an ability to develop strong relationships and create an environment where barriers to participation are broken down and ideas can be shared.
 Kate Lewis, Canterbury Regional Council

-Here’s just some of what we’ll do during the Program Workshop…
+Here’s just some of what we’ll do during the Success Program …